Company Details

 Root Causes: Weak credential management

-Last Attacking Group: The attacking group in the last incident were an Unidentified hackers and Multiple threat groups.
+Last Attacking Group: The attacking group in the last incident were an Multiple threat groups, Unidentified hackers, ShinyHunters, Scattered LAPSUS$ Hunters (collective of Lapsus$, Scattered Spider and and ShinyHunters).

-Most Sensitive Data Compromised: The most sensitive data compromised in a breach were Hashed passwords, Email addresses, Names, names, email addresses, work departments and other details.
+Most Sensitive Data Compromised: The most sensitive data compromised in a breach were Email addresses, email addresses, Hashed passwords, other details, names, Names, work departments, Millions of records allegedly stolen, Sensitive build secrets and source code.

 Number of Records Exposed in Most Significant Breach: The number of records exposed in the most significant breach was 132.0.

-Most Significant Recommendation Implemented: The most significant recommendation implemented to improve cybersecurity was Prevent access to Confluence servers from the internet, Disable Confluence instances.
+Most Significant Recommendation Implemented: The most significant recommendation implemented to improve cybersecurity was Prevent access to Confluence servers from the internet, Implement rigorous input validation and output encoding in all administrative features.
+Audit access controls for partially privileged roles to prevent privilege escalation.
+Regularly review and test low-risk settings for potential vulnerabilities., Disable Confluence instances and Upgrade to patched versions immediately to secure build infrastructure..

-Most Recent Source: The most recent source of information about an incident is Atlassian Data Breach Report.
+Most Recent Source: The most recent source of information about an incident are SnapSec Research, Silent Push, Atlassian Data Breach Report, Atlassian download center and Okta.

-Most Recent Entry Point: The most recent entry point used by an initial access broker were an Stolen Login Credentials and Vulnerability in third-party software library.
+Most Recent Entry Point: The most recent entry point used by an initial access broker were an Vulnerability in third-party software library, Fake domains impersonating high-profile companies, SSO accounts (Okta) and Stolen Login Credentials.

 Every week, Rankiteo analyzes billions of signals to give organizations a sharper, faster view of emerging risks.
 With deeper, more actionable intelligence at their fingertips, security teams can outpace threat actors, respond instantly to Zero-Day attacks, and dramatically shrink their risk exposure window.